skygaze-ai/bot-typescript/README.md

 ## Running your bot

-You can run the script locally: `node index.js`.
+You can run the script locally: `ts-node index.ts`.
 You should see a smiley emoji posted to your Bluesky account.

 ## Data

 Data availability is a huge perk of atproto--data can be accessed by crawling the repos yourself, ingesting the firehose, querying bluesky's AppView, or querying someone else's service (like a labeler or feed generator).

 For convenience we included samples of tables in `data/`.
 These are just samples, not the full tables.
-For the sake of example and so you can reason about the characteristics of the samples you got, we included `example/crawl.ts` which is the script that generated the follows sample (and corresponding profiles).
-Feel free to generate your own sample by modifying `example/crawl.ts`.

 ## Deploying your bot

-For development, it's simplest to just run the bot locally (`node index.js`).
+For development, it's simplest to just run the bot locally (`ts-node index.ts`).
 When you want to deploy it for real, there are many free or low cost cloud hosting options like [Heroku](https://devcenter.heroku.com/articles/github-integration) or [Fly.io](https://fly.io/docs/reference/fly-launch/).